Carmine Appice: Career

 In 2006, he formed the drum ensemble SLAMM in which Appice participated on drums playing alongside four young drummers; the resulting show has been described as "Stomp on steroids".
 The band filmed a promotional video for the Cable Network station ESPN, using a NASCAR garage as a set and mechanics' hardware as instruments.
 SLAMM was voted as the runner-up in the Drum magazine poll for Percussion Ensemble (2008) after a special appearance at the magazine's drum festival.
 The group also appears on the Modern Drummer festival DVD (2008).

 He recorded Carmine Appice's Guitar Zeus: Conquering Heroes (2009).
 This was the third album in his Guitar Zeus series.
 These albums have featured guitarists such as Jennifer Batten, Brian May, Ted Nugent, Richie Sambora and Yngwie Malmsteen.

 He lent his talents to the Sly Stone CD I'm Back!
 Family & Friends, on which he plays on the Sly classic "Stand!"
 It was released on August 16, 2011.

 2011–2012 saw Carmine performing Drum Wars shows with his brother Vinny Appice and guitarist Michael Hund, as well a reformation of King Kobra with Johnny Rod, Mick Sweda, and David Henzerling, with Paul Shortino replacing Marcie Free on lead vocals.
 This lineup released an eponymous album, King Kobra, in April 2011 on the Frontiers label, which received critical acclaim.
 A new King Kobra album was released in 2013, titled King Kobra II, featuring the song "Have a Good Time", for which a music video was filmed in the fall of 2012 at Count's Vamp'd in Las Vegas Valley.

 Appice published his memoir, Stick It!: My Life of Sex, Drums & Rock 'n' Roll, in 2016.
 Appice was set to play with Vinnie Vincent in a mini-reunion show slated originally for December 2018 but moved to February 2019 before ultimately being completely canceled.
 In 2021, Appice released Energy Overload.
 The album is credited to Appice Perdomo Project, which is a collaboration with multi-instrumentalist Fernando Perdomo.
 A second collaboration called "Running Up that Hill" was released in 2023.
 Appice collaborated with artist Ed Heck to create artwork to go along with the track Drum City.
 The artwork was animated to create a music video.

-In 2024, Appice teamed with Katja Rieckermann, former saxophone player for Rod Stewart, and Rod Stewart impersonator Rob Caudill to create "Tonight's the Night: Celebrating the Music and Legacy of Rod Stewart."
+In 2024, Appice teamed with Katja Rieckermann, former saxophone player for Rod Stewart and Stewart impersonator Rob Caudill to create "Tonight's the Night: Celebrating the Music and Legacy of Rod Stewart."